Software Deployment Recipes (Microsoft)

 Directions

-Download the example Fileset and import into FileWave
+1. Download the example Fileset and import it into FileWave.

 Description

-Note the Fileset below is based from the Microsoft Article listed here: https://docs.microsoft.com/en-us/deployoffice/office2019/deploy
+Note the Fileset below is based on the Microsoft Article listed here: https://learn.microsoft.com/en-us/office/ltsc/2024/deploy

 Ingredients